 The Nancy Reuben Comprehensive Breast Health Center was established thanks to the generous donation of David and Simon Reuben and families from London, along with proceeds from the fundraising event organized by the Friends of the ICA in London, headed by the energetic Mrs. Vered Aaron.

-To date, the early detection and treatment services were dispersed throughout the various departments in the medical center, making patients run from one hospital wing to another, and juggle appointments with multi-disciplinary staff in the various wings.
-In order to streamline and improve the service, it was decided to establish a Comprenhensive Breast Health Center, which would include early detection, counseling, and treatment for the disease provided by a multidisciplinary staff, with all breast health-related services under one roof.
+To date, the early detection and treatment services were dispersed throughout the various departments of the medical center, making patients run from one hospital wing to another, and juggle appointments with multi-disciplinary staff in the various wings.
+In order to streamline and improve the service, it was decided to establish a Comprenhensive Breast Health Center, which would include early detection, counseling and treatment for the disease provided by a multidisciplinary staff, with all breast health-related services under one roof.

 The Nancy Reuben Comprehensive Breast Health Center was inaugurated in March 2005, in the presence of the President's wife, David and Simon Reuben families from London and Israel, Mr. Benny Gaon, ICA President, Professor Eliezer Robinson, ICA Chairman, Ms. Ruth Shitrit, Chair of Foreign Relations and Mrs. Miri Ziv, ICA Director General.
 Representing the Clalit Health Services were: Dr. Eiran Halperin, Deputy Director of the Hospital Division, Dr. Ehud Davidson, Hospital Director, and the Meir Medical Center staff.